 Choosing Industrial Organizational Psychology Schools for Research

-If your goal is to pursue industrial-organizational psychology research, looking at what research opportunities are provided to students may be crucial.
+If your goal is to pursue industrial organizational psychology degree research, looking at what research opportunities are provided to students may be crucial.
 Especially if you choose to advance to the doctorate level, selecting a master’s program that allows its students to earn hands-on research experience may help you pursue numerous academic and professional opportunities.

-For those with interests more aligned with the application of research within the organization, choosing a certificate or master’s level program that allows for greater focus on real-world may be the right path.
+For those with interests more aligned with the application of research within the organization, choosing a certificate or industrial organizational psychology masters level program that allows for greater focus on real-world may be the right path.
 Similarly, some programs may involve practicums, observation, or other real-world experience that may be of value when considering programs.